nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 1b1 - 1b2 are repeated until all command arguments are valid. <br>
 Use case resumes from step 2.

 * 1c.
-System detects that customer to delete does not exist in RHRH.
+System detects that employee to delete does not exist in RHRH.
     * 1c1.
 System displays an error that no such employee index exist in RHRH.
     * 1c2.
 User enters employee index again